Timothy-Dundorf/QualtraxKatas/README.txt

-This is a repository to fix my exclusion of a .gitignore file in my previous repo.
 I am completing coding excercises for training at Qualtrax.
 I really like it here.